 A New Perspective at Perspectives: Introducing Shatha Almutawa, Associate Editor

-One of the missions of , and the AHA, is to bring history more fully into public discussions.
-We believe that there are very few, if any, topics that would not benefit from some historical context; our AHA Roundtables, a series that has appeared in the online version of , has asked historians to weigh in on Supreme Court decisions, election-year presidential debates, and higher education reform.
+One of the missions of Perspectives on History, and the AHA, is to bring history more fully, and more responsibly, into public discussions.
+We believe that there are very few, if any, topics that would not benefit from some historical context; our AHA Roundtables, a series that has appeared in the online version of Perspectives, has asked historians to weigh in on Supreme Court decisions, election-year presidential debates, and higher education reform.
 These forums have proven popular with readers and contributors alike, and we hope to do more of them in the future.

-I’m extremely pleased to see the list of names below ’ masthead grow.
+I’m extremely pleased to see the list of names below Perspectives’ masthead grow.
 Editing is work that should be as collaborative as possible.
-The exchange between an author and an editor should be based on a shared vision of what the article can be, and that vision is always best defined by an extended dialogue, one that can be full of surprises and intellectual stimulation.
+The exchange between an author and editor should be based on a shared vision of what the article can be, and that vision is always best defined by an extended dialog, one that can be full of surprises and intellectual stimulation.
 The magazine works the same way.
-Each issue, the overall series of issues, and the general mission of the magazine are best defined by people with diverse interests that overlap frequently, but not too frequently.
-It’s because we value collaborative work that has an editorial board.
-But this board meets only once a month, and there’s something happening with every single day.
+Each issue, the overall series of issues and the general mission of the magazine are best defined by people with diverse interests that overlap frequently, but not too frequently.
+It’s because we value collaborative work that Perspectives has an editorial board.
+But this board meets only once a month, and there’s something happening with Perspectives every single day.

 So it is my hope that readers will notice changes in the magazine in the coming months, both in terms of the kind of content and how it is framed, and from the new voice we’ve added prominently to our pool of collaborators.